syndesisio/redhat-ipaas.github.io/source/developers/index.html.md

 # Introduction

-This guide assumes that you are a developer, or possible contributor of iPaaS, and that you will be running the UI locally.
-It is up to you to also choose to run the API locally as well.
-If you are simply looking for a guide to teach you the ins and outs of iPaaS and how to use it, please refer to the User Guide.
+This guide assumes that you are either a developer or contributor of iPaaS.
+If you are looking for a guide to teach you the ins and outs of iPaaS and how to use it, please refer to the <a href="/users" rel="nofollow">User Guide</a>.

 # Architecture

+Coming soon.

 # Getting Started